Axway/mft-convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/uconf_acceleration.md

 {{< TransferCFT/axwayvariablesComponentShortName  >}} 3.0.1 SP2 and higher, and {{< TransferCFT/axwayvariablesComponentShortName  >}} 2.7.1 SP6, support a more recent version of the pTCP protocol than previously supported by {{< TransferCFT/axwayvariablesComponentShortName  >}}.
 This newer version of pTCP offers the following advantages:

-- Multi- node architecture support
+- Multi-node architecture support
 - Exchange capability with Axway SecureTransport

 Note that the new pTCP support is ****not**** compatible with the previously used version of pTCP.
 This means that {{< TransferCFT/axwayvariablesComponentShortName  >}} 3.0.1 SP2 and higher, and {{< TransferCFT/axwayvariablesComponentShortName  >}} 2.7.1 SP6, ****cannot**** exchange files with earlier versions of {{< TransferCFT/axwayvariablesComponentShortName  >}} using the pTCP protocol.

-For more information on supported platforms and transfer acceleration, refer to [Platform- specific functionality.
+For more information on supported platforms and transfer acceleration, refer to [Platform-specific functionality]().

 ****Related topics****